pitluga/supply_drop/README.md

     gem 'supply_drop'

-then at the top of your deploy.rb
+then in your Capfile

-    require 'supply_drop'
+    require 'capistrano/supply_drop'

 ### Tasks